ymasory/scalatra-website-examples/2.2/persistence/scalatra-squeryl/README.md

 ### Create the database

  Whether you're testing or running the application in a browser, you'll need a blank MySQL schema called `squeryltryout`.
-You can change database creds in org.scalatra.example.init.DatabaseInit.
+You can change database creds in `org.scalatra.example.init.DatabaseInit`.

 ### Run the application